Compound Sentences: 5 Things You Must Know About Them

 These clauses are joined by the coordinating conjunction "but," and creates a compound sentence.

 Compound sentences enable writers to express complex ideas concisely.
 To solve these complexities, there is an amazing tool sentence rewriter that makes your sentence more engaging and accurate.
-This tool rewrites the sentences appropriately and corrects the mistakes.
-It provides you with various options to modify your sentences and increase the credibility of the work.

 Sentence rewriter offers you multiple alternatives for difficult words to increase the readability of the sentences.